 Property tax assessments made by county assessors are maintained on state computer systems for 86 of Tennessee’s counties.
 These centrally managed systems provide consistency and a sound methodology of appraisal for property tax purposes, including tax billing, at a reasonable cost to local governments.
 Select parcel data is available online.

 Local Government develops and uses Geographic Information Systems (GIS) technology to assist the Division of Property Assessments and local assessors of property in daily operations.
 The Office of Local Government serves as the liaison to the U.S. Census Bureau’s Local Redistricting Data Program.
-Using census data, the Office produces local maps, as well as publishes county commission district and voting precinct maps.
+Using census data, the Office produces local maps, and publishes county commission district and voting precinct maps.

 The GIS/Mapping section assists Tennessee’s counties with maintenance of property ownership maps.

 Property Assessments Leadership